TheAlgorithms/JavaScript/CONTRIBUTING.md

 Be confident that your code works.
 When was the last time you committed a code change, your build failed, and half of your app stopped working?
 Mine was last week.
-Writing tests for our Algorithms will help us ensure the implementations are air tight even after multiple fixes and code changes.
+Writing tests for our Algorithms will help us ensure the implementations are airtight even after multiple fixes and code changes.

 We use [Jest](https://jestjs.io/) to run unit tests on our algorithms.
 It provides a very readable and expressive way to structure your test code.